 Our entry points are literatures of the sea; inland and fluvial mobility routes carving trades, conflicts and exchanges throughout the Mediterranean and the Sahara; intimate histories and current legacies of colonial administrations of the waters intertwining different territories across seas; as well as coastal and fluvial ecologies in Scotland, Morocco, and beyond.
 While taking into account contemporary material infrastructures of (im)mobility, the project also explores how thinking relationally through water affects our understanding of identities as shifting, various and in-flux.

-Confluence articulates through two interrelated strands: a residency and a research programme.
+Confluence articulates through three interrelated strands: a residency and a research programme, and a final exhibition.
 Each of these aims to create a framework for artists, researchers, curators, and scholars to engage in conversation and share knowledge around water as a matter and an architecture shaping times, spaces, our ways to relate to, and understand them.

 Artists in Residence (CCA)

 Bahaleen is a research group concerned with the twisted and bent conditions of art practice in Jordan and the region.
 Bahaleen aims to be a constellation of acts, projects, and productions.

 Seeking to explore alternative modes of coming together by working closely with artists, Bahaleen is dedicated to investigating the sociopolitical histories and emancipatory potentials of art practice by instigating spaces that mimes reality and fiction, towards autonomy; for arts and artists in the region.